compbiomed-unito/MUSE-XAE/README.md

 ## Availability

-MUSE-XAE is currently available through GitHub and the code runs only on CPU, but it will soon be available as an installable Python package and will be able to run on GPU
+MUSE-XAE is currently available through GitHub and the code runs only on CPU, but it will soon be available as an installable Python package and will be able to run on GPU.

+MUSE-XAE is constituted by to main modules: `MUSE-XAE De-Novo Extraction` and `MUSE-XAE Refitting`

-## Input
+## Input Data

-MUSE-XAE assumes that the input tumor catalog is in .csv o .txt (with tab separated) format.
+In general both `MUSE-XAE De-Novo Extraction` and `MUSE-XAE Refitting` modules assumes that the input tumor catalog is in .csv o .txt (with tab separated) format.
 The tumour catalogue `M` should be a `96xN` matrix where `N` is the number of tumours and `96` is the number of `SBS mutational classes`.
 MUSE-XAE assumes that 96 mutational classes order is the one of `COSMIC`.
 If you want to use a different order in your catalogue please add a `Type` column with the desired order.
 Finally put your `dataset` in the datasets folder.
 To have an idea of the input file structure you can find some examples in the `datasets` folder.